Thursday 29 June, 2017: What is the economic value of values?

 Merel Rumping holds a master’s degree in International Relations with a focus on business ethics in the Netherlands and studied ‘Sciences Politiques’ in France.
 Her experiences at a Micro Finance Institute in Colombia, combined with the knowledge she acquired during her master’s made her discover the potential of social entrepreneurship as an effective tool to fight poverty.
 She started working for ProPortion as a social business incubator, and initiated LegBank, a social entrepreneurial initiative aiming to increase access to prosthetic provisions in developing countries.
 She co-developed the concept, leads the consortium, and is now pro-actively seeking investments/funds to scale.
 Moreover, she routinely blogs about social entrepreneurship for the International Development platform, ViceVersa.
 In her free time, she serves as the passionate lead singer of a Portuguese fado-music ensemble called Palpita.

 The UN Sustainable Development Goals (SDGs) and their role in ethical leadership

 Antonio Hautle (Switzerland)

-Antonio Hautle is the Senior Programme Leader and Network Representative at UN Global Compact Network Switzerland since 2015.
+Antonio Hautle is the Senior Programme Leader and Network Representative at Global Compact Network Switzerland since 2015.
 Prior to this position, he was the director of Fastenopfer from 2001 until 2013 and the director of the Social Department of the State of Lucerne from 2013 until 2015.
 Mr Hautle has a background in Philosophy, Business Ethics and Catholic Theology and holds a Master in Business Administration from the University of Geneva.